iTunes Hacks That Will Change Your Life | 2021

 Step 3: Go to the first computer from which the files have to be synced.
 Click on the file menu and then select “devices” and then enable home sharing.

 Step 7: Click on the Home Share option on the left menu to see the content hosted on your first computer.
-Select the items to be transferred and then click on the “import” button which is situated at bottom-right in the iTunes application.
+Select the items to be transferred and then click on the “import” button which is situated at the bottom-right in the iTunes application.

 Step 8: Contents will start importing.
 Henceforth, whatever you download on the first computer, you can import the same to the second computer by selecting files in Home Share and then clicking on the “Import” button.